-Governmental activities - Most of the District's basic services are included here, such as regular and special education, transportation and administration.
-Property taxes and state formula aid finance most of these activities.
+➤ Governmental activities - Most of the District's basic services are included here, such as general, special education, and vocational education.
+Property taxes, state aid, and federal grants finance most of these activities.

 FUND FINANCIAL STATEMENTS

 The fund financial statements provide more detailed information about the District's funds, focusing on its most significant or "major" funds - not the District as a whole.
 Funds are accounting devices the District uses to keep track of specific sources of funding and spending on particular programs: